tabdevnorth/healthbridgecareers/README.txt

    - See Stripe docs: https://stripe.com/docs/checkout

 Deploying to Netfirms:
-- Purchase a hosting plan if you don't have one.
+- Checkout a hosting plan if you don't have one.
 - Upload the files (index.html as your root) via Netfirms File Manager or FTP.
 - Point your domain to the hosting account (Netfirms offers an easy connect since your domain is already there).